kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 #### Group Health
 A `PodGroup` replica is considered available if its number of existing, healthy, non-evicting pods is greater than or equal to its `policy.gang.minCount`.

-For example, if a replica expects 10 pods with `minCount: 8` but only has 9 healthy pods (1 is missing or unhealthy), the replica is still considered **available**.
-If 3 pods are missing or unhealthy and only 7 healthy pods exist, the replica is **unavailable**.
+For example, if a replica expects 10 pods with `minCount: 8` but only has 9 healthy pods (1 is missing or unhealthy), the replica is still considered healthy.
+If 3 pods are missing or unhealthy and only 7 healthy pods exist, the replica is unhealthy.
 If any pod in an available group is targeted for eviction, it would be unhealthy post-eviction and is also counted as unavailable for the PDB calculation.

 ### Pods missing fields